-- a) Any principles it would wish to be applied, or areas of change identified, for the development of a draft 2021/22 Budget proposal and associated Precept together with areas of material risk and/or uncertainty; - b) A preliminary review of matters pertinent to the current in-year (please refer to phased budget report submitted to the last Council) and current/projected Capital Programme 2021/22; - c) Committee and Council note the possibility that, in view of the uncertainties in the macro environment, it may be prudent to defer the final setting of the Budget and Precept 2021-22 til the Meeting of Council scheduled for 26th January, 2021.
+- a) Any principles it would wish to be applied, or areas of change identified, for the development of a draft 2022/23 Budget proposal and associated Precept together with areas of material risk and/or uncertainty; - b) A preliminary review of matters pertinent to the current in-year (please refer to phased budget report submitted to the last Council) and current/projected Capital Programme 2022/23.

-To that end, and subject to (a) - (c) above, it is recommended that Tavistock Town Council adopt and endorse the content of the following Report.
+To that end, and subject to (a) - (b) above, it is recommended that Tavistock Town Council adopt and endorse the content of the following Report.